GabrielSVinha/sd-k8s-jobs/wq/README.md

 ### Fill your queue with work

-You can use an interactive Pod to fill redis with prefixes to be processed:
+You can use an interactive Pod to fill redis with prefixes to be processed, remeber that data need to be **Encrypted** to make some sense after it:

 ```
 $ kubectl run -i --tty temp --image redis --command "/bin/sh"